Shanghainese people in Hong Kong: Influence on business

 Prior to the arrival of Shanghainese businessmen, the economy of Hong Kong revolved heavily around its status as an international entrepôt.
 This changed with both the arrival of mainland Chinese capitalists, as well as the outbreak of the Korean War.
 Among the ethnic Chinese, the Shanghainese initially showed much less enthusiasm for establishing links with the local Cantonese than with the foreign expatriates establishment.
-They were favored first by the British as business partners and later the mainland China CPC.
+They were favoured first by the British as business partners and later the mainland China CPC.

 While many Shanghainese in Hong Kong had been successful industrialists prior to resettlement, they lost most of their fortunes after fleeing the mainland.
 A notable exception was the Ningbo native and shipping magnate Yue-Kong Pao, who managed to remit much of his family's wealth to Hong Kong before this became impossible after the communist takeover of Shanghai.
 Afterwards in Hong Kong, many Shanghainese people rebuilt their fortunes in textiles and clothing as well as other light industries like toy and plastics manufacturing.
-The Hong Kong authorities created favorable conditions for Shanghai business, which attracted textile, shipping and film moguls to the colony.
+The Hong Kong authorities created favourable conditions for Shanghai business, which attracted textile, shipping and film moguls to the colony.
 In particular, the cotton spinning industry had already been established prior to the arrival of the Shanghainese.
 While still in Shanghai, some businessmen began transferring their capital to banks in Hong Kong, transporting imported equipment from Shanghai factories to Hong Kong warehouses, re-registering their ships in the port of Hong Kong, and then ferrying their families, their specialists and managers.
 The big tycoons were followed by the middle class - accountants, sales agents, tailors and small traders.
 As of 2002 almost all cotton mills in Hong Kong or those owned by Hong Kong investors in nearby Guangdong province are actually owned by Shanghainese.
 In the 1980s it was said that 80's of cotton spinning mills in Hong Kong were Shanghainese owned.

-While these cotton mill owners tended to promote among relatives and kinsmen, much to the dismay of their Cantonese laborers, many Shanghainese dismissed the idea that there was nepotism at play.
+While these cotton mill owners tended to promote among relatives and kinsmen, much to the dismay of their Cantonese labourers, many Shanghainese dismissed the idea that there was nepotism at play.